Frequently Asked Questions

 What are heffingskortingen (tax credits)?

-Are company phones taxable?
+Are company benefits like phones or cars taxable?

 How do I avoid the tax credit trap with multiple jobs?